Medial Branch Nerve Block

 and injecting an anesthetic or neurolytic agent.

-How long does a medical branch block take?
+How long does a medial branch block take?

 The actual injection takes only a few minutes.
 However, you should allow